 Lenny

-I left schoool in 1977, and began working at a printshop.
-The band we had at school drifted apart as the others pursued more education.
-I stayed at home and set up a small studio with a reel-to-reel tape player, a 4-track cassette deck, and a few instruments.
+During this time I had a small studio at home with a reel-to-reel tape player, a 4-track cassette deck, and a few instruments.
 I had a Yamaha SK-20 Stringmachine, an electric guitar, a bass, and a drum-machine.
 I realized that I enjoyed creating new music and experimenting with different sounds, rather than mastering any particular instrument.

 In 1979 and 1980, I had the opportunity to meet other musicians and get involved in recording demos for various bands.
-I also played bass in Acme Band, a versatile group that played different genres of music.
-Uffe Börjesson was our leader and mentor, who challenged us to grow and have fun as musicians.
-During this time, I also acquired a flute and my first fretless bass.
+I also played bass in Acme Band, a dynamic group that played different genres of music as well as original material.
+Uffe Börjesson was the one who challenged us to grow and have fun as musicians.
+I also bought a flute and my first fretless bass.

 Acme Band

 After the breakup of Acme Band in 1982, I found myself isolated and longing for a musical outlet.
-I reached out to a vocalist who had also left his previous group "Studz" and we formed a new band with original material.
-We had a real nice time doing songs and some gigs in the 80's, but it came to an end in 1989 when I had a terrible experience at a gig that shattered my confidence.
-I decided to quit the band as I realized I couldn't cope performing while not in control of my playing.
+I reached out to a singer who had also left his previous group "Studz" and we formed a new band with original material.
+We had a real nice time playing songs (composed by the singer) and some gigs in the 80's.

 Studz